Shire of Macedon Ranges

 Macedon Ranges was one of the highest-rated areas in Australia in the Quality of Life Index 2008.
 It was the highest rated in Victoria (outside Melbourne), and was 13th of 590 Australian local government areas.

+History

+The Shire of Macedon Ranges was formed in 1995 from the amalgamation of the Shire of Romsey, Shire of Gisborne, Shire of Newham and Woodend, and most of the Shire of Kyneton (excluding the Trentham district, which was absorbed into the Hepburn Shire).

 Council

 Current composition

-The Shire of Macedon Ranges was formed in 1995 from the amalgamation of the Shire of Romsey, Shire of Gisborne, Shire of Newham and Woodend, and most of the Shire of Kyneton.

-The council is composed of three wards and nine councillors, with three councillors per ward elected to represent each ward.
+The council is composed of three wards (East, South and West) and nine councillors, with three councillors per ward elected to represent each ward.